Diffuser-augmented wind turbine: Wind lens

 A design by Yuji Ohya, a professor at Kyushu University, further modified the diffuser by adding a broad ring around the exit hole and an inlet shroud at the entrance—a "wind lens".
 This design amplifies the positive effects of a normal diffuser shroud to result in a more efficient diffuser.
 The brimmed exit hole creates stronger vortices than a regular diffuser, which means that the pressure difference is greater than it would be with a normal diffuser.
 As a result, wind is able to reach higher speeds.
 In addition, the inlet shroud at the entrance makes it easier for air to enter, so air will not be slowed down as much going in.

 Multi-rotor design

 Other designs are very similar to a diffuser but consist of multiple rotors within it to capture more electrical energy from the wind.
 One way to generate more energy would be to increase the rotor area, which can be done in two ways.
-One way is to increase the diameter of a single rotor, however, this causes unfavorable gains in mass.
+One way is to increase the diameter of a single rotor, though this causes unfavorable gains in mass.
 Another way is to increase the number of rotors per turbine, which does not cause undesirable increases in weight.
 Systems with up to 45 rotors in one turbine have been tested, and no negative interference has been found between the rotors.